 Not only that, but in case you’ve missed it - things ain’t looking too great everywhere else either…

 Today perversion is militantly portrayed as normal; disagree and watch your lives and livelihoods taken away.
-Abuse of all form grows - most is praised: we see a nation celebrating both infanticide, and death of the elderly, sick and ‘imperfect’.
-We see drag queens applauded while they romp with and fondle youth - in front of approving parents.
-Leading public figures, of all kinds, inciting hatred and violence.
-Roving bands of teens, and others, attacking innocent bystanders - uploaded to internet for entertainment.
+Abuse of all form grows - most is praised: we see a nation celebrate both infanticide, and death of the elderly, sick and ‘imperfect’.
+We see drag queens applauded while they romp with and fondle youth - in public libraries - in front of approving parents.
+Leading public figures, of all kinds, incite hatred and violence.
+Roving bands of teens, and others, attack innocent bystanders - with their actions uploaded to internet for entertainment.

 Cruelty laughed at, and purity mocked.